MondeLionel/django-react-shandis/README.md

 ## It doesn't work!
 I am not you, nor your computer so I have no idea why it works on mine and not yours.
 Ever seen a response like this?
 I shall introduce you and everyone else who wants a solution.
 [DOCKER](https://www.docker.com) ~~beeyach~~ My friend!
 [DevOps](https://medium.com/@devfire/how-to-become-a-devops-engineer-in-six-months-or-less-366097df7737) people keep going on about it so I'll probably have to include Docker so no one says "It's not working on mine."
 We'll see how good of a mess I make out of that.
 Hehe, I'm already goggling with glee.
+EDIT: Pipenv is a thing now I suppose.

 ## What is S3?
 Simple storage service.
 I have no idea what the 'S' or '3' is for though.
 See [Amazon](https://aws.amazon.com/s3/)